 The aforementioned Legislative Decree No. 128/2010 also provides that, outside the areas subject to the highest environmental protection (prohibition areas), all hydrocarbon prospecting, exploration and cultivation activities, which may affect the marine environment, shall be subject to an environmental impact assessment procedure (so-called V.I.A. ) following the procedures outlined in Articles 21 ff. of Legislative Decree 152/2006 (the so-called Consolidated Environmental Act) with extensive involvement of local autonomies potentially affected by the impact of the requested activities (in this case, the local authorities located within a 12-mile radius of the marine and coastal areas affected by the interventions).

-Another domestic regulation pertaining to the exploration and exploitation of marine mineral resources in areas under national jurisdiction, which is particularly relevant to environmental matters, is the Legislative Decree no. 145 of August 18, 2015, which transposes European Directive 2013/30/EU (so called “Offshore Directive”), which established precise rules for the entire cycle of exploration, drilling and production activities at sea, starting from the initial project until the decommissioning of the facilities, with a special focus on safety and prevention of pollution and serious environmental accidents.
+Another domestic regulation pertaining to the exploration and exploitation of marine mineral resources in areas under national jurisdiction, which is particularly relevant to environmental matters, is the Legislative Decree No. 145 of August 18, 2015, which transposes European Directive 2013/30/EU (so called “Offshore Directive”), which established precise rules for the entire cycle of exploration, drilling and production activities at sea, starting from the initial project until the decommissioning of the facilities, with a special focus on safety and prevention of pollution and serious environmental accidents.

 With the aforementioned Legislative Decree 145/2015, the Italian competent authority for offshore safety was established in the form of a collegial body, called the “Committee for the Safety of Operations at Sea,” with regulatory, supervisory and control powers in order to prevent serious accidents in upstream activities at sea and to limit their possible consequences.